christine-jones/dsa-exercises/Algorithms-Part1/README.md

 ## Content

 - HelloWorld/

   Just making sure we got the basics covered!

 - Percolation/

   Program that estimates the value of the *percolation threshold* via Monnte Carlo simulation.

 - Queues/

   Generic data types for deque and randomized queue using linked list and array, respecitively.

+- Collinear

+  Program that recognizes line patterns in a given set of points.